kousuke-nakano/turbotutorials/source/_sources/02turbogenius_tutorial/01prep/01H2-dimer/tutorial.rst

     turbogenius convertfort10mol -post

     # the corresponding turborvb commands are:
-    convertfort10mol.x < convertfort10mol.input > out_conv  # turbogenius convertfort10mol -r
+    convertfort10mol.x < convertfort10mol.input > out_mol   # turbogenius convertfort10mol -r
     mv fort.10_new fort.10                                  # turbogenius convertfort10mol -post

 The new JDFT template is ``fort.10``.
-If you find ``100000`` (molecular orbital) in fort.10 and it counts :math:`N/2`, you have successfully converted the JAGPs template to a JDFT one.
+If you find ``1000000`` (molecular orbital) in fort.10 and it counts :math:`N/2`, you have successfully converted the JAGPs template to a JDFT one.

 .. _turbogeniustutorial_0101_01_04: